This is when a weapon is used in such a way that shouldn't work (or would simply be inefficient). It can be broken down into a few subtypes;

 On one occasion she does throw it, she takes out a number of opponents.
 She assures some onlookers that the giant whirling deathball she just threw is totally nonlethal because she hit with the back of the blade.
 Do note that her shuriken doesn't appear◊ to actually have a dull side, and that the onlookers still think it should be fatal.

-, which doesn't even qualify as Pistol Whipping.
+In Tengen Toppa Gurren Lagann, Kamina's first impression of a gun is to use its butt as a hammer to bash his enemies innote a completely legitimate tactic in real life, but it's not recommended because that's why you have a knife, which doesn't even qualify as Pistol-Whipping.
 After almost shooting himself in the crotch through that method, he realizes how it's supposed to be used (but still holds it upside down).
 Later, during his first fight against Viral, he more cleverly uses an arrow as a makeshift knife.

 Subverted by Golgo 13.
 His choice of an M16 seems an odd choice for a sniper, especially since popular imagination has it to be some kind of close combat sub-machine gun.
 However, as the creator is more than willing to point out, the M16 is an assault rifle, and is perfectly fine as a sniping for target up to 500 meters, especially in the hands of a skilled user more interested in getting a job done than setting distance records…which Duke Togo certainly is.
 It's also a very easy gun to both find and modify, which is handy for a professional who discards weapons as soon as he's through with them.
 An M16 can also be made very accurate indeed, at least within the range limitations of its 5.56mm round.